Contact Us

 For example, if you disposed of an asset between January and November 2024 you must pay any CGT due to Revenue before 15 December 2024.
 If you dispose of an asset in December 2024, any CGT will be due by 31 January 2025.

-It is your responsibility to calculate what CGT is due, file the appropriate return and pay the liability bill on time.
+It is your responsibility to calculate what CGT is due, file the appropriate return and pay the liability on time.
 The CGT return is called a Form CG1.

 How do I pay CGT?